Tshenjoy/Tshenjoy.github.io/photologs/_posts/2024-05-23-trip-to-singapore.md

 My first time abroad.
 I don't know if I would be willing to remember it.

+I spent too much time runing from one conference room to another.
+I was so tired that I could not even remember what I was doing. and of course I was not able to enjoy the city.

 {% include photograph.html
 src = " https://tshenjoy.oss-cn-shanghai.aliyuncs.com/ticket.jpg"
 specs =""
 story = "To catch the 9 a.m. airplane, I had to get up at 4 a.m.
 I was so grumpy and twisted that I hoped the airplane would crash. (some horrific thoughts, I know)
 " %}

 {% include photograph.html
 src = " https://tshenjoy.oss-cn-shanghai.aliyuncs.com/skylongue.jpg"